-The Proposed Mergers may not occur, and if they do, they may not be accretive and may cause dilution to our earnings per share, which may negatively affect the market price of our common stock.
+The Mergers may not be accretive and may cause dilution to our earnings per share, which may negatively affect the market price of our common stock.

-Although we currently anticipate that the Proposed Mergers will occur and will be accretive to earnings per share (on an as adjusted earnings basis that is not pursuant to GAAP) from and after the Proposed Mergers, this expectation is based on assumptions about our, Hygo's and GMLP's business and preliminary estimates, which may change materially.
-As a result, should the Proposed Mergers occur, certain other amounts to be paid in connection with the Proposed Mergers may cause dilution to our earnings per share or decrease or delay the expected accretive effect of the Proposed Mergers and cause a decrease in the market price of our common stock.
-The Proposed Mergers may not occur as a result.
-See "-Risks Related to the Proposed Mergers."
-In addition, we could also encounter additional transaction-related costs or other factors such as the failure to realize all of the benefits anticipated in the Proposed Mergers, including cost and revenue synergies.
-All of these factors could cause dilution to our earnings per share or decrease or delay the expected accretive effect of the Proposed Mergers and cause a decrease in the market price of our common stock.
+Although we currently anticipate that the Mergers will be accretive to earnings per share (on an as adjusted earnings basis that is not pursuant to GAAP) from and after the Mergers, this expectation is based on assumptions about our, Hygo's and GMLP's business and preliminary estimates, which may change materially.
+As a result, certain other amounts to be paid in connection with the Mergers may cause dilution to our earnings per share or decrease or delay the expected accretive effect of the Mergers and cause a decrease in the market price of our common stock.
+In addition, we could also encounter additional transaction-related costs or other factors such as the failure to realize all of the benefits anticipated in the Mergers, including cost and revenue synergies.
+All of these factors could cause dilution to our earnings per share or decrease or delay the expected accretive effect of the Mergers and cause a decrease in the market price of our common stock.